bxparks/AceSorting/examples/AutoBenchmark/README.md

 ## Results

-The following results show the runtime of each sorting function in microseconds, when sorting different sized arrays.
+The following results show the runtime of each sorting function in milliseconds, when sorting different array sizes.

 ### Arduino Nano